 The safest place on Earth

 Iceland has 317,000 inhabitants, out of which around 200,000 live in the capital Reykjavik and its surrounding.
 That means the rest of the country is vastly uninhabited and there are 100,000 lonely souls spread across the land of ice and fire.
 This makes it a bit difficult to ask for directions if you get lost on the road.
-That’s why traveling around Iceland requires a lot more planning than any other country.
+That’s why traveling around Iceland requires a lot more planning than any other country, especially if you’re traveling with kids.
+Check out this article for some useful tips about traveling to Iceland with kids.

 As you can already conclude, the capital Reykjavik and its 200,000 people look more like a small town than a capital.
 However, if there’s a perfect city to live on, this might be it.
 I didn’t saw a single police officer because they literally have no work.
 The parliament house and the president’s house are essentially open without any security.
 I didn’t even hear of anything bad happening to anyone.
 The whole country of Iceland has 150 prisoners.
 150!
 I’m gonna let that sink in for a while…